 Whānau Mārama: New Zealand International Film Festival is a national event to enhance the appreciation of, and engagement with, global art and culture by providing access to a diverse range of high-quality film.

-The New Zealand International Film Festival is a national event extending the cinematic options of audiences and filmmakers throughout New Zealand.
 A programme of between 150-170 features is presented in Auckland and Wellington.
-NZIFF opens in Auckland one weekend and gets underway in Wellington the next, overlapping for ten of their respective 17-day seasons.
-A smaller programme then travels to twelve further centres.
+The Festival opens in Auckland one weekend and gets underway in Wellington the next, overlapping for 10 of their respective 17-day seasons.
+A smaller programme then travels to 11 further centres.
 The consolidation of several separately evolved Festivals into a single event known as The New Zealand International Film Festival occurred for the first time in 2009.